 Understanding the London Transit Zone System

 To navigate London’s complex transportation network effectively, understanding the transit zone system is essential.
-Zone definitions categorize the city into concentric areas that influence fare pricing and ticket options.
+Zone definitions categorize the city into concentric areas that directly influence fare pricing and ticket options.

-These zones are numbered from 1 to 6, with Zone 1 covering central London and higher numbers extending outward.
-Zone boundaries are clearly demarcated, but they can sometimes be subtle, especially where transport routes cross into different zones.
+These zones are numbered from Zone 1 (Central London) moving outwards to Zone 6 (and up to Zone 9 for distant suburbs).
+Zone boundaries are clearly demarcated on maps, but they can sometimes be subtle in practice, especially where transport routes cross into different zones.

 How to Read the Official Zone Map